npm

 Set a folder to look for module's within your project.
 Only the

-directory can be specified.In the following setup,
+libdirectory can be specified.In the following setup,

-will be looked for inmy-project/src/my-utils.js
+my-project/my-utilswill be looked for inmy-project/src/my-utils.js:package.steal.configDependencies

 Defines dependencies of your npm package.
 This is useful for loading modules, like extensions, that need to be initialized before the rest of your application is imported, e.g: